-The Documentation Unit maintains accurate, up-to-date incident documentation that is critical to post-incident analysis.
-For information about the organization of the Documentation Unit, the positions within it and its role in developing the Incident Action Plan, see the US Environmental Protection Agency Incident Management Handbook Incident Command System, January 2016 Edition, and the USCG Incident Management Handbook, under JOB AIDS, May 2014.
+The Documentation Unit maintains accurate, up-to-date incident documentation that is critical to postincident analysis.
+The Documentation Unit will store incident files for legal, analytical, and historical purposes in accordance with the NIMS-NRP Implementation Plan.
+For information about the organization of the Documentation Unit, the positions within it and its role in developing the Incident Action Plan, see the EPA Incident Management Handbook (January 2016) and the USCG Incident Management Handbook (May 2014).